yermolim/ts-gantt/README.md

   //

   taskComparer: (taskA: TsGanttTask, taskB: TsGanttTask) => number; // you can provide here your custom task comparer

+  enableChartEdit = false; // (experimental) allows making changes to tasks by dragging chart bar handles
+  // all the task models including the changed ones can be returned to your code using the TsGantt.tasks property getter
 ```
 </p>
 </details>